The Prime of Miss Jean Brodie (novel): Plot summary

-Once the girls are promoted to the Senior School (around age twelve) though now dispersed, they hold on to their identity as the Brodie set.
+Once the girls are promoted to the Senior School (around age 12) but now dispersed, they hold on to their identity as the Brodie set.
 Miss Brodie keeps in touch with them after school hours by inviting them to her home as she did when they were her pupils.
 All the while, the headmistress Miss Mackay tries to break them up and compile information gleaned from them into sufficient cause for Brodie's dismissal.
 Miss Mackay has more than once suggested to Miss Brodie that she should seek employment at a 'progressive' school; Miss Brodie declines to move to what she describes as a 'crank' school.
-When two other teachers at the school, the Kerr sisters, take part-time employment as Mr Lowther's housekeepers, Miss Brodie tries to take over their duties.
-She sets about fattening him up with extravagant cooking.
-The girls, now thirteen, visit Miss Brodie in pairs at Mr Lowther's house, where Miss Brodie frequently asks about Mr Lloyd in Mr Lowther's presence.
-At this point Mr Lloyd asks Rose and occasionally the other girls to pose for him as portrait subjects.
-Each face he paints ultimately resembles Miss Brodie, as her girls report to her in detail, and she thrills at the telling.
-One day when Sandy is visiting Mr Lloyd, he kisses her.
+When two other teachers at the school, the Kerr sisters, take part-time employment as Mr. Lowther's housekeepers, Miss Brodie tries to take over their duties.
+She sets about fattening him with extravagant cooking.
+The girls, now aged 13, visit Miss Brodie in pairs at Mr. Lowther's house, where Miss Brodie frequently asks about Mr. Lloyd in Mr. Lowther's presence.
+At this point, Mr. Lloyd asks Rose and occasionally the other girls to pose for him as portrait subjects.
+Each face he paints ultimately resembles Miss Brodie, as her girls report to her in detail, and she is thrilled.
+One day when Sandy is visiting Mr. Lloyd, he kisses her.

-Before the Brodie set turns sixteen, Miss Brodie tests her girls to discover which of them she can really trust, ultimately settling on Sandy as her confidante.
-Miss Brodie is obsessed with the notion that Rose, as the most beautiful of the Brodie set, should have an affair with Mr Lloyd in her place.
-She begins to neglect Mr Lowther, who ends up marrying Miss Lockhart, the science teacher.
+Before the Brodie set turns 16, Miss Brodie tests her girls to discover which of them she can trust, ultimately settling on Sandy as her confidante.
+Miss Brodie is obsessed with the notion that Rose, as the most beautiful of the Brodie set, should have an affair with Mr. Lloyd in her place.
+She begins to neglect Mr. Lowther, who then marries Miss Lockhart, the science teacher.
 Another student, Joyce Emily, steps briefly into the picture, trying unsuccessfully to join the Brodie set.
 Miss Brodie takes her under her wing separately, encouraging her to run away to fight in the Spanish Civil War on the Nationalist side, which she does, only to be killed in an accident when the train she is travelling in is attacked.